Lists in DOCX templates

 ]

-• The {{country}} and {{persentOfWorldPopulation}} tags let the engine know that we want to render the list of countries and its population.
+• {{country}} and {{percentOfWorldPopulation}} tokens tell the engine that we want to display the list of countries and their populations.

-• The {{cities.name}} tag lets the engine know that we want to render the list of city names in a country.
+• {{cities.name}} token lets the engine know that we want to render the list of city names in a country.

 {{country}} {{persentOfWorldPopulation}}